MicrosoftDocs/memdocs/autopilot/tutorial/user-driven/azure-ad-join-workflow.md

 - Device ESP phase: Windows is configured and applications and policies assigned to the device are applied.
 - User ESP phase: Applications and policies assigned to the user are applied.

-Once the Windows Autopilot user-driven deployment is complete, the device is ready for the end-user to use and they're immediately sent to the Desktop.
+Once the Windows Autopilot user-driven deployment is complete, the device is ready for the end-user to use and they're immediately sent to the desktop.

 ## Workflow